48/52 working arrangements

 Once approved, such arrangements will commence at a mutually agreed time and remain in place for a period of 12 months.

 2. Under this arrangement an employee will become a fractional employee at 48/52 of a full time work load, with all benefits accruing on that basis.

-3. Employees electing to move to these arrangements will be subject to normal

-	arrangements in respect to the rate of accrual of annual leave.
-Annual leave

-	will accrue at the rate of 20 days for each year of service.
+3. Employees electing to move to these arrangements will be subject to normal arrangements in respect to the rate of accrual of annual leave.
+Annual leave will accrue at the rate of 20 days for each year of service.

-	4. A leave form for the employee's 'normal' 20 days annual leave must be

-	submitted with the 48/52 Weeks Per Year Working Arrangements Authority Form.

-	Under these arrangements a professional employee is required to apply and avail

-	themselves of their 'normal' 20 days annual leave via the University's usual

-	leave procedures within the 12 month period.
-The additional 20 days annual leave

-	that the employee will be eligible for under 48/52 will also need to be applied

-	for using a leave form, and will be deemed to have been taken and administered

-	within the employee's cost centre.
-In taking leave in any one year, it will not

-	be necessary for eight weeks leave to be taken in one block, but this could be

-	an option available to the employee
+4. An Absence Request Form for the employee's 'normal' 20 days annual leave must be submitted with the 48/52 Weeks Per Year Working Arrangements Authority Form.
+Under these arrangements a professional employee is required to apply and avail themselves of their 'normal' 20 days annual leave via the University's usual leave procedures within the 12 month period.
+The additional 20 days annual leave that the employee will be eligible for under 48/52 will also need to be applied for using an Absence Request Form, and will be deemed to have been taken and administered within the employee's cost centre.
+In taking leave in any one year, it will not be necessary for eight weeks leave to be taken in one block, but this could be an option available to the employee

-	5. Annual Leave accrued prior to the commencement of 48/52 is not available to

-	be taken during the period of 48/52.
-This annual leave will be 'frozen' and will

-	be available for use when the employee ceases 48/52 and returns to normal
+5. Annual Leave accrued prior to the commencement of 48/52 is not available to be taken during the period of 48/52.
+This annual leave will be 'frozen' and will be available for use when the employee ceases 48/52 and returns to normal working arrangements.

-	working arrangements.